-Hartford International is an educational institution where a consciousness of God is cultivated and shared.
+Hartford International University of Religion & Peace is an educational institution where a consciousness of God is cultivated and shared.
 We believe strong religious institutions and healthy communities of faith are necessary to the well being of individuals and society.
 We affirm the goodness of religious differences that exist in the world and we support faithful living in a pluralistic and multi-faith environment.
 We are committed to the pursuit of knowledge and academic excellence, to the understanding of religion and spirituality as they are lived out in daily life, to the exploration of issues of gender, race and class, and to education that integrates the many dimensions of human experience.

 Hartford International is committed to the principles of diversity, equity, and inclusion.

 After the tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and others, President Joel N. Lohr encouraged the Hartford International community in June 2020 to work with him and senior leaders to address how we as an organization—systemically—will deliver on our commitment to support racial justice and the Black Lives Matter movement.

 President Lohr tasked the Hartford International’s Senior Leadership team with making recommendations to address systemic and historic racial inequities both internally and externally.
 The Executive Committee of the Board of Trustees adopted several of these recommendations, including:

 - Hiring a Diversity, Equity, and Inclusion Officer